Quabbin Quills

 Key Takeaways & Reflections

-From this year long project, I learned a LOT about designing a web to accommodate the client and user's needs.
-This was my first time designing a full web from start to finish -- I got to dig deep in user research & constructing the interactive features on the wireframes.
+From this year-long project, I learned a lot about designing a web interface that accommodates both client and user needs.
+This was my first time designing a full web interface from start to finish.
+I had the opportunity to dive deep into user research and carefully consider the interactive features across each page.

 Overall, I learned:

-The final design prototype has been developed and shipped with our client, who will be utilizing this streamlined interface as a reference for their developers.
-And that's a wrap!
+The final design prototype has been developed and shipped to our client, who will use this streamlined interface as a reference for their developers.
+And that’s a wrap!